dmknapp2385/SmartPassword/README.md

 # Password Generator Starter Code
 ## Purpose
-A website that contains my works displaying my abilities in HTML, CSS and JavaScript.
+A website that contains my works displaying my abilities in HTML, CSS and JavaScript by generating a random password using the browsers alert capabilities to specify lenght and characters contained in the password.

 ## Built with
 * HTML